It’s ‘Winter’ at the Philly Zoo

 As the weather heats up, chill out with real snow.

-Just in time for summer’s heat, the Philadelphia Zoo is bringing “Winter” to the city, for nine weeks of sledding, shoveling and snowball throwing.
+Just in time for summer’s heat, the Philadelphia Zoo is bringing “Winter” to the city, for 12 weeks of sledding, shoveling and snowball throwing.

 The zoo will be “the coolest place around this summer,” said Andy Baker, the zoo’s chief operating officer.
 “I’m forecasting icy fun here at the zoo.”